fbpx Taking the Digital SAT? ENROLL in INSIGHT'S Summer SAT Boot Camps!

 In this month’s article, I will offer some key suggestions and words of advice to students and their families in navigating this exciting and challenging transition.

 As students enter high school, my hope is that they approach the challenges they face with what I like to call a “growth mindset.”
 This approach to learning is based on the research findings of Dr. Carol Dweck at Stanford.
 Dr. Dweck’s research has shown that students who attribute their academic successes to hard work and persistence perform better in the long run than students who attribute their success to being “smart” or “talented.”
 Indeed, contemporary neuroscience tells us that the brain is more like a muscle that gets stronger when we exercise it.
-Students who have a growth mindset are not afraid to try hard problems and fail because they understand that like lifting weights, exercising their brains is what builds intelligence.
+Students who have a growth mindset are not afraid to try hard problems and fail because they understand that, like lifting weights, exercising their brains is what builds intelligence.

 The growth mindset approach underpins another important transition students will face in high school.
 My colleagues and I have observed that many of our students at the high school level struggle with critical reading, both on standardized exams and in the classroom.
-As students learn about literary devices, syntax and essay structure, I find that many students mistake the elements of good writing for the meaning of the text itself.
+As students learn about literary devices, syntax, and essay structure, I find that many students mistake the elements of good writing for the meaning of the text itself.
 At the high school level, students are expected to use what they know about effective writing to support their own opinion regarding the meaning of the text.
 That means students need to have opinions about what they are reading.
 A great way to support this development at home is to choose an article or current event to discuss around the dinner table each week.
 Students need to be encouraged to take intellectual risks and express opinions that may be unpopular; this will support their success in the classroom setting and foster their capacity to read critically.

 Last, but not least, an article about transitioning to high school would be incomplete without a note on time management and organizational skills.
 Each year, most students receive a planner directly from school.
-And most students will use this to write down homework—that is, if they use it all.
+And most students will use this to write down homework—that is, if they use it at all.
 I cannot overstate that proactive planning is often what separates the top students from the rest of the crop.
 Don’t just write down your assignments; write down WHEN you are going to complete them.

 ACT Logo with answer sheet in the background